-In the mood to watch 'Kings Ransom' without leaving the house?
+Planning to check out 'Kings Ransom' from the comfort of your living room?
 Searching for a streaming service to buy, rent, download, or watch the Peter Berg-directed movie via subscription can be confusing, so we here at Moviefone want to do right by you.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Kings Ransom' on each platform when they are available.
-Now, before we get into the fundamentals of how you can watch 'Kings Ransom' right now, here are some particulars about the Asylum Entertainment, ESPN Films documentary flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Kings Ransom' on each platform when they are available.
+Now, before we get into the nitty-gritty of how you can watch 'Kings Ransom' right now, here are some details about the Asylum Entertainment, ESPN Films, ESPN documentary flick.

-It received a user score of 64/100 on TMDb, which assembled reviews from 22 experienced users.
+It received a user score of 66/100 on TMDb, which assembled reviews from 25 respected users.

-Need a quick rundown of the movie?
+Want the short version of the plot?
 Here's the plot: "On August 9, 1988, the NHL was forever changed with the single stroke of a pen.
 The Edmonton Oilers, fresh off their fourth Stanley Cup victory in five years, signed a deal that sent Wayne Gretzky, a Canadian national treasure and the greatest hockey player ever to play the game, to the Los Angeles Kings in a multi-player, multi-million dollar deal.
 As bewildered Oiler fans struggled to make sense of the unthinkable, fans in Los Angeles were rushing to purchase season tickets at a rate so fast it overwhelmed the Kings box office.
 Overnight, a franchise largely overlooked in its 21-year existence was suddenly playing to sellout crowds and standing ovations, and a league often relegated to “little brother” status exploded from 21 teams to 30 in less than a decade."

-'Kings Ransom' is currently available to rent, purchase, or stream via subscription on Prime Video, and Disney+ .
+'Kings Ransom' is currently available to rent, purchase, or stream via subscription on Prime Video .

 Similar Movies